 Welding is relatively done at higher temperatures (higher than base material melting temperature) compared to brazing and soldering.
 For example, arc welding is done at 5000 to 6000°C, projection or spot welding is done at 2500 °C.

 Brazing is a metal joining process where filler road is melted and filled into the joint.
 It does not involve melting the base material.
 Advantage of brazing is to join similar or dissimilar metals with considerable strength.

-Brazing joint can be stronger than base parts.
+Brazing joint strength can be stronger than base parts.
 But they are not as strong as welded joints.

 Brazing requires brazing flux and filler rod to join parts.

-Soldering is done at relatively low temperatures.
+Soldering is done at relatively very low temperature at around 300°C to 370°C

 Soldering vs Brazing vs Welding

 To sum up, Soldering is used to join electronics parts.
 It is used to make electrical connections.
 Whereas brazing is used to join dis-similar metals using filler rod.
-Whereas welding is used to join similar metals at very high temperature.
+Whereas welding is used to join similar metals at very high temperatures.